VishwaSaranga/GPA-Mate/README.md

 # GPA Mate

 GPA Mate is a Micro SaaS web application designed for university students and college advisors to calculate and track GPA effortlessly.
-Built with React and Firebase, it offers secure user authentication, course management, GPA calculation, and PDF report downloads.
+Built with Vite JS and Firebase, it offers secure user authentication, course management, GPA calculation, and PDF report downloads.
 The app is deployed on Vercel with a CI/CD pipeline managed via GitHub Actions, ensuring scalability and reliability.

 **Live Demo**: [https://gpa-mate.vercel.app/](https://gpa-mate.vercel.app/)